 Fourth, ORM sets a clear path to financial success.
 A quarter (25%) of digital marketers said the biggest achievement their company experienced since allocating resources to ORM is growth in sales.

-Finally, more than 40% of businesses plan to hire a professional PR or ORM agency in 2018.
+Finally, more than 40% of businesses plan to hire a professional PR or ORM agency.